Major: Interdisciplinary Studies in Outdoor Adventure Leadership and Environmental Science

 Class of: 2018

 After attending – and then working at – the Woodward Tahoe summer snowboard camp, I was ecstatic to discover that I could pursue my college education right in the high Sierra.
-Although the details of my passions keep evolving, they always centered around the outdoors.
-After taking the AIARE 1 class, and the back country skiing and expedition course, I decided to major in Outdoor Adventure Leadership and Environmental Science.
+Although the details of my passions keep evolving, they always center around the outdoors.
+After taking the AIARE 1 class, and the backcountry skiing and expedition course, I decided to major in Outdoor Adventure Leadership and Environmental Science.
 It was a path that felt true to me; I had never been so engaged in my learning.
 I was inspired by the drive and push from my teachers, who work hard to open doors and create opportunities for their students.

 “ODAL has changed the way I look at adventure.”

 I’ve participated in plenty of new activities which began out of my comfort zone.
 On my first rock climbing trip, the height and my own inexperience made me very nervous.
 The same gut feeling that comes from being out of your comfort zone represents growth.
 I realized that I had to breathe deeply and focus on my connection with the rock and landscape.
 It was an awesome feeling to embrace and conquer my fear, and it allowed me to get to the top of some unreal climbs.

 That climbing trip also showed me the importance of preparation and safety checks.
 That is one reason it’s so exciting to have the opportunity to work in the field with Sierra Avalanche Center.
 I will travel as a secondary to the forecasters, to give them higher safety margins and a longer reach.
 I will also be gathering content for a marketing program to engage, educate, and involve 18 – 25 year olds in the Sierra Avalanche Center program: getting the forecast, applying that information in the field, taking field observations, and then submitting those observations.

 “I derive a lot of inspiration from people who live their lives to the fullest and continually have a smile on their face.”